andrewmoise/grits/README.md

 It's still very much in progress.
 It doesn't work yet, just under construction.
 At present, I'm actually refactoring the whole thing to make use of [IPFS](https://ipfs.tech/) libraries instead of reinventing everything, but you can see some of the very limited functionality right now by doing:

 ```
+sudo apt install golang fuse3 # (or equivalent for your system)

 git clone https://github.com/andrewmoise/grits.git
 cd grits

 cp sample.cfg grits.cfg
 go run cmd/http2/main.go
 ```